hazelcast/hazelcast-jet/site/docs/tutorials/cdc-join.md

 There is also another element in the pipeline, an extra processing stage which handles and fixes event reordering that might happen due to parallel processing.
-It's based on sequence numbers specific to CDC sources so can be used only for these kinds of pipelines.
-Hopefully future versions of Jet will contain generic solutions for the reoreding problem.
+It's based on sequence numbers specific to CDC sources and so can be used only for these kinds of pipelines.
+Hopefully a future version of Jet will introduce a generic solution for the reoreding problem.

 ```java
 package org.example;